sriniip/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 {{< /alert >}}

-You should re-encrypt the data using the group-level `28) Re-encrypt All` interactive option, or the `kpsadmin --group reencrypt` scriptable command.
+We recommend you to re-encrypt the data using the group-level `28) Re-encrypt All` interactive option, or the `kpsadmin --group reencrypt` scriptable command.
 Do not use the table or collection level re-encrypt options.
 These should only be used if group level encryption fails.
-You will then need to re-encrypt at collection and/or table level.
+You will then need to re-encrypt at collection or table level.

 After re-encryption, you must restart all API Gateways in the group.